tpoisot/ms_pop_networks/ms_pop.md

 that $\mathcal{T}(i,j) = 1$ if $i$ can consume $j$ based on allometric rules, and $0$ otherwise.
 Following @rohr_modeling_2010, the expression of
-$\mathcal{T}$ can be based on latent variables rather than actual trait values.This simple formulation could be used to partition, at the level of individual interactions, the relative importance of trait-based and density-dependent processes using variance decomposition.
-Most importantly, it predicts (i) how each of these components will vary over space, and (ii) how the structure of the network will be affected by *e.g.* changes in trait distributions or local abundances.
+$\mathcal{T}$ can be based on latent variables rather than actual trait values.
+This simple formulation could be used to partition, at the level of individual interactions, the relative importance of density-dependent and trait-based processes using variance decomposition.
+Most importantly, it predicts (i) how each of these components will vary over space and (ii) how the structure of the network will be affected by, for example, changes in local abundances or trait distributions.

 This model can further be extended in a spatial context, as